Trinidad and Tobago: Olympic sports

 Hasely Crawford won the first Olympic gold medal for Trinidad and Tobago in the men's 100-metre dash in the 1976 Summer Olympics.
 Nine different athletes from Trinidad and Tobago have won twelve medals at the Olympics, beginning with a silver medal in weightlifting, won by Rodney Wilkes in 1948.
 Most recently, a gold medal was won by Keshorn Walcott in the men's javelin throw in 2012.
 Ato Boldon has won the most Olympic and World Championship medals for Trinidad and Tobago in athletics, with eight in total – four from the Olympics and four from the World Championships.
 Boldon won the 1997 200-metre dash World Championship in Athens, and was the sole world champion Trinidad and Tobago had produced until Jehue Gordon in Moscow 2013.
 Swimmer George Bovell III won a bronze medal in the men's 200 metres Individual Medley in 2004.
 At the 2017 World Championship in London, the Men's 4x400 relay team captured the title, thus the country now celebrates three world championships titles.
 The team consisted of Jarrin Solomon, Jareem Richards, Machel Cedenio and Lalonde Gordon with Renny Quow who ran in the heats.

 In 2018, The Court of Arbitration for Sport made its final decision on the failed doping sample from the Jamaican team in the 4 x 100 relay in the 2008 Olympic Games.
 The team from Trinidad and Tobago will be awarded the gold medal, because of the second rank during the relay run.

-In 2023, Trinidad and Tobago hosted the 2023 Commonwealth Youth Games.

 In 2024, Trinidadian sprinter Leah Bertrand competed in the 2024 Paris Olympics for the first time.
 Overall, TT sent about 17 athletes to the 2024 games, including noted athletes Michelle-Lee Ahye (springer), Jereem Richards (200m and 400m), Dylan Carter (swimming), Keshorn Walcott (javelin), Nicholas Paul (cyclist).
 Keshorn Walcott is previous Olympic medal winner, have won Gold and bronze.